SenseNet/docs.sensenet.com/content/guides/content-management/edit-content.md

 # Office Online editing

-Beside editing the fields of different content items, sensenet supports office online editing in case of word, excel and powerpoint files.
+Beside editing the fields of different content items, sensenet supports Office Online editing in case of word, excel and powerpoint files.

 This allow users to open office documents without a desktop app and to collaborate (edit the same document at the same time).